Last updated: June 26, 2026 | By Matt Fleischer (MattyFleischFPV), FPV pilot since 2015

 From there I moved up to the FatShark Dominator V2s, which was a massive leap in image quality and form factor.
 But I eventually settled on the HDO2s, which have been my go-to for freestyle ever since.
 They’ve definitely seen better days — my foam is literally falling apart at this point — but they remain incredibly reliable and highly customizable.

 I do own the DJI V2 goggles and the DJI Goggles 3.
 The video quality is undeniably stunning, but I still prefer analog over DJI for freestyle.
-With recent restrictions making DJI gear harder to get anyway, I’m glad I stayed with analog as my primary system.
+With new DJI imports now blocked in the US, I’m glad I stayed with analog as my primary system.

 Analog vs Digital FPV: Which Is Right for You?